 Nonmatriculated student status is a privilege and not a right; the nonmatriculated status may be revoked at the University’s discretion (and after consideration of such factors as the University considers relevant in the particular case) at the end of any quarter of enrollment.

-Nonmatriculated students are not permitted to enroll in certain courses, such as those in the following departments or programs: film and broadcasting courses in Art; all courses in Computer Science, Electrical Engineering, International Policy Studies, and the School of Medicine may enroll in courses only with written approval by either the Senior Associate Dean of Graduate Education & Postdoctoral Affairs or the Senior Associate Dean for Medical Education.
+Nonmatriculated students are not permitted to enroll in certain courses, such as those in the following departments or programs: film and broadcasting courses in Art; all courses in Computer Science, Electrical Engineering, and International Policy.
+Nonmatriculated students in the School of Medicine may enroll in courses only with written approval by either the Senior Associate Dean of Graduate Education & Postdoctoral Affairs or the Senior Associate Dean for Medical Education.
 Nonmatriculated students are expected to limit their enrollment to classes in the departments in which they have been admitted.

 Nonmatriculated students receive grades and academic credit for courses satisfactorily completed and may obtain an official transcript.
 They may use university facilities and services.
 In classes of limited enrollment, students in degree programs have priority.

 Nonmatriculated students may apply for subsidized on or off campus housing but will have a low priority for assignment.
 No departmental or university fellowships (named awards), assistantships, or Stanford loans or awards administered by the Financial Aid Office are available for nonmatriculated students.
 Nonmatriculated students are not eligible for a leave of absence.

 Nonmatriculated students who later apply for admission to a degree program must meet standard admission requirements and should not anticipate special priority because of work completed as a nonmatriculated student.
 Students who are admitted to a degree program may apply a maximum of 15 units of nonmatriculated study toward the master’s degree and 30 units for the Engineer or Ph.D. degree, subject to the approval of the degree granting department.